CommandPost/CommandPost-Website/docs/support.md

 When requesting technical support, we recommend including the following information:

 - macOS Version
+- CommandPost Version
-- Final Cut Pro Version
+- Final Cut Pro Version (if installed)
 - A screenshot of the **About This Mac** screen so we can see your system specs

 You can also email us: [support@latenitefilms.com](mailto:support@latenitefilms.com?subject=CommandPost)